progrium/ginkgo/README.md

 * Squash branch commits using [merge and reset](http://j.mp/vHLUoa)
 * Send pull request

 We highly recommend using branches for all features / issues and then squashing it into a single commit in your master before issuing a pull request.
 It's actually quite easy using [merge and reset](http://j.mp/vHLUoa).
+This helps keep features and issues consolidated, but also makes pull requests easier to read, which increases the speed and likelihood of being accepted.

 We're aiming for at least 90% test coverage.
 If you have the `coverage` Python package installed, you can run `python setup.py coverage` to get a coverage report of modules within gservice.